-- A 5% increase in parcel taxes and user fees, which is made up of a 2% cost of living increase and a 3% asset replacement increase.
+- A 5% increase in parcel taxes and user fees, which is made up of a 2% inflationary increase and a 3% asset replacement increase.

 Each year, the Town’s water rates are reviewed to ensure they reflect all current and future costs associated with the Town’s water infrastructure.
-Based on this review, Gibsons’ Council approved an overall increase of 5% in the Town’s water rates in the 2021 budget.
+Based on this review, the Finance Department is recommending that Gibsons’ Council approve an overall increase of 5% in the Town’s water rates in the 2022 budget.
 Higher rates help ensure the Town has the funds it needs to continue delivering reliable water services for the long-term.

 The decrease is largely related to a reduced transfer to reserves as compared to last year.

-With total budgeted revenues of $1,829,982 and total expenses budgeted at $1,447,981, a net surplus of $382,000 has been forecast.
-This surplus will be used to fund the current year capital and projects program.
+With total budgeted revenues of $2,011,337 and total expenses budgeted at $1,330,968, a net surplus of $680,370 has been forecast.
+This surplus will be used to fund a portion of the current year capital and projects program.